feedhenry-raincatcher/raincatcher-core/cloud/datasync/README.md

 Where `anyapicall` is one of the types defined in: https://github.com/feedhenry/fh-sync/blob/master/types/fh-sync.d.ts

-For more advanced usages please follow [FeedHenry sync documentation](https://github.com/feedhenry/fh-sync/tree/master/docs)
+For more advanced usages please follow [FeedHenry sync documentation](https://access.redhat.com/documentation/en-us/red_hat_mobile_application_platform_hosted/3/html/client_api/fh-sync)

 ## Overriding sync filter on server

 By default sync clients can specify any type of filter and efectivelly get access to every record for dataset.
-If you wish to disable user query_filters for certain datasets for security reasons `SyncMapperMiddleware` should be used, before mounting sync express router.
+If you wish to disable user query_filters for certain datasets for security reasons `userMapperMiddleware` should be used, before mounting sync express router.